JITESH1101/RISC-V-SoC-Tapeout---WEEK-2/README.md

 - Part 2 – Labs (Hands-on Functional Modelling)- https://github.com/JITESH1101/RISC-V-SoC-Tapeout---WEEK-2/blob/main/Part-2/README.md

-These link will direct to the respective task of this week.
+These links will direct to the respective task of this week.

 # Conclusion